 Tire pressure should never be reduced below the vehicle manufacturer's recommended levels to support load conditions in order to improve the ride quality of a vehicle.
 The difference in ride quality is not significant.
 When inflation pressure requirements are not met, tire durability and optimum operation can be affected.

-The recommended inflation pressure is not to be confused with the maximum inflation pressure that is shown on the side of the tire.
+Recommended Tire Inflation Pressure inflation pressure that is shown on the side of the tire.
 At the recommended inflation pressure, tires will last longer and be less likely to fail, and the tow vehicle will use less fuel.
 Serious injury can result from tire failure because of under inflation or overloading.